by Robert Wilkinson

 The mid-60s production sound of drenched reverb and delay (echo) in "Don't Ever Let Me Know."

-I couldn't find the original recording by Bobby, but here's a version by Walter Clevenger & The Dairy Kings of Bobby's composition "Only When I Dream."
+Since it's one of my favorites, here's a version by Walter Clevenger & The Dairy Kings of Bobby's composition "Only When I Dream."

 Here's the original 1959 studio version by Sonny Curtis and the original Crickets doing “I Fought The Law."